Lise Mayer: Background and work

 Mayer was born in Chicago, Illinois, to David and Anne Mayer.
 She met Rik Mayall when she was at school in Manchester and Mayall came to study drama at Manchester University, where her father, David Mayer, was a professor.
 Her mother is a theatre publicist.
 In addition to The Young Ones, she has written for television programmes including The Last Resort, Paramount City, London Underground, The Fast Show, Saturday Zoo and Casualty, and produced Denis Leary's No Cure For Cancer.

 She was a writer/consultant for the film The Borrowers, and co-writer of Suite 16, Paper Marriage, Flushed Away and The Matchmaker.
 Books include Bachelor Boys: The Young Ones Book, People I Have Shot (with ITN cameraman Sebastian Rich), The Utterly Merry Comic Relief Christmas Book, Go to Bed With Jonathan Ross, Amassed Hysteria and In Search of Happiness (with Angus Deayton).
 She is an activist and filmmaker for the advocacy group The Citizens.
+She was a script editor and scene leader for You Me Bum Bum Train 2024-2025.